nauc/webdav/README.md

 #### Key Improvements Over Original Sardine
 *   **Kotlin First**: Completely rewritten in Kotlin, providing native null-safety and a more idiomatic API.
 *   **Coroutines Support**: All blocking network calls are replaced with asynchronous `suspend` functions.
 Operations are dispatched to `Dispatchers.IO` and are safe to call from any scope.
-*   **OkHttp 5 Core**: The legacy Apache HttpClient has been replaced with **OkHttp**.
-This ensures better performance, native HTTP/2 support, and a flexible interceptor system.
 *   **Modern Auth**: Enhanced OAuth2 support with automatic token refresh mechanisms, optimized for cloud storage providers such as Yandex.Disk.

 #### Features